 - Video editing

-Setting up your profile is easy, simply head over to their website and sign up for a free account.
-From there you can find countless writing projects that are available for you to bid on.
+Guru is another micro-gig economy site like Upwork and Fiverr with its own set of unique strengths and weaknesses.
+Setting up your profile is easy, head over to its website and sign up for a free account.
+From there you can find countless writing projects available for you to bid on.

 - Direct transfer for US banks